 As a starter I ordered the dakos, a local Cretan specialty made with rusks, tomatoes and (normally) cheese, but I, of course, asked for mine without.
 The waiter was not very impressed with this request and informed me that dakos without cheese was not dakos, but in the end, he agreed to put the order through.
 Well, I’ve got news for him; dakos without cheese is awesome!

 To be honest, when I ordered it I was unsure myself about how good it would be.
-When I first read about dakos I had no idea was a rusk was.
+When I first read about dakos I had no idea what a rusk was.
 The bit of research I did seemed to indicate that they were the pieces of dry, crusty bread called zwieback in Switzerland that are often found in hotel breakfast buffets.
 You might know them as melba toast.

 I have never understood the appeal of these crumbly bits of stale bread that always fall apart in your hand as soon as you try to spread them with jam, peanut butter or anything else that might make them edible.
 Fortunately, I am happy to report that dakos have nothing to do with this sad excuse for a breakfast food.

-Rather, they are large, thick cuts of bread that, in this case, had been baked on site in the restaurant’s wood-fired oven.
+Rather, they are large, thick cuts of bread that, in this case, had been baked on-site in the restaurant’s wood-fired oven.
 True, they are quite hard and dry initially, but when served as dakos they are first moistened with water and olive oil to soften them up, then topped with chopped tomatoes, olives, purple onions and basil.
 Delicious!

 For my second course I ordered the chickpeas, which were served Greek style in a tomato-based sauce with herbs and spices.
 It doesn’t really look like all that much food, but I was absolutely stuffed by the end of the meal.

 That evening we arrived in Loutro, a tiny, white-washed fishing village a bit further along the coast that has remained very isolated and is still only accessible by boat or on foot.
-At dinner time we walked from one end of Loutro to the other (which took all of five minutes) and decided to eat at the very last restaurant at the end of the village, which was a decidely friendly place called Keramos.
+At dinner time we walked from one end of Loutro to the other (which took all of five minutes) and decided to eat at the very last restaurant at the end of the village, which was a decidedly friendly place called Keramos.

 Like most places in Loutro, their specialty was grilled seafood, so they didn’t offer any of the usual vegan main dishes, but they did have several starters and salads to choose from.
 I was still pretty full from lunch at that point, so I chose a fairly simple meal of boiled wild greens and potatoes baked in the oven.
 The two complemented each other nicely, and the incredible view out over the bay with the waves softly lapping at our feet made them taste even better.